-Students who have completed their SIS50612 – Diploma of Sport Development with SEDA have been involved in running a number of events in the community that have provided a number of positive outcomes for all involved.
+Students who are in enrolled in one of the SEDA Group programs may have the opportunity to be involved in running a Major Project in the community that provide a number of positive outcomes for all involved.
 Through these experiences students have been able to enhance their communication skills, critical thinking and leadership.

 You will have the opportunity to plan and implement a real event linked directly to the strategic plan of a peak sporting organisation.
 You will feel part of the team, learn from industry staff and see your hard work come to life.

 You will have the opportunity to develop your understanding of both sourcing sponsorship and utilising different approaches to generate revenue to run your event.
 There is even the opportunity for you to run your event interstate or abroad!

 Check out our 2019 Major Projects highlight video below!

 - Katherine, NT with Hawthorn FC – in June 2019, 8 SEDA Group Diploma students travelled to the Northern Territory with Hawthorn FC to deliver AFL clinics to remote communities in the Katherine Region.
 Alongside delivering AFL clinics, our students were fortune enough to participate in the Burunga Festival, which is a festival that showcases indigenous food, art, culture and sport.

 - New Zealand with St Kilda FC – in October 2019, 7 SEDA Group Diploma students travelled to Auckland, New Zealand to deliver AFL clinics to a range of primary school students on behalf of St Kilda FC and AFL NZ.

 - Tasmania with North Melbourne FC – in September 2019, 4 SEDA Group Diploma students travelled to Tasmania with North Melbourne FC to facilitate AFL clinics all over Tasmania.
 Students planned, prepared and delivered AFL clinics, whilst also assisting North Melbourne FC staff with talent identification at these clinics.